Secure remote desktop access with VNC

 Insert your user name and password and press OK

-Now you have full secure VNC access to your remote device.
-This solution equals what Teamviewer does.
+Now you have full secure VNC access to your remote edge device.
+This solution equals what Teamviewer or any of the other alternatives does.

-This basically sums up qbee's VNC remote access use case.
-There are a lot of VNC settings to granularly adjust how VNC behaves.
+This basically sums up qbee's VNC remote access use case and tutorial.
+There are a lot of VNC settings to granularly adjust how VNC behaves and make it meet your needs.

-qbee.io allows full remote VNC access through its build in security solution.
-The remote VNC server can be reached through NAT, firewalls and this can be achieved for any device that qbee runs on and where any VNC server can be installed.
+qbee.io allows full remote VNC access to any edge device through its build in security solution.
+The remote VNC server can be reached through NAT and firewalls and this can be achieved for any device that qbee runs on and which supports installing any VNC server.
+There are even VNC solutions that grab a framebuffer directly.
+This would enable software to be used through qbee and the VNC by directly grabbing the framebuffer output.
+Thus the remote edge device does not have to run a desktop.
+This is a good solution for less powerful embedded Linux industrial controllers that do not have the X server overhead.

 It is possible to use multiple concurrent connections, to upload files, to control the remote desktop.
 So basically all VNC functions are usable.